Patches for Quarter-Life Crisis Support: You're Not Behind, You're Right on Time

 5. Build a "Not-Right-Now" List

-Real Quarter-Life Crisis Scenarios (And How Flow On Helps)
+Real Quarter-Life Crisis Scenarios (And Gentle Ways to Meet Them)

 Scenario 1: "I Hate My Job, But I Have Student Loans"